K-J-News/K-J-NewsApp/README.md

 * [x] User can search for a news article with custom search terms
 * [] User can save/favorite an article
 * [x] User can browse news articles and tap to view them in SafariView
+* [x] User can change language and country preferences

 **Optional Nice-to-have Stories**